Universities Ensure Compliance Of COVID-19 SOPs - UrduPoint

 Universities Ensure Compliance Of COVID-19 SOPs

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Nov, 2020 ) :The universities have ensured strictly implementation of SOPs and government guidelines in view of the situation evolving out of the COVID-19 resurgence in the country.
+ISLAMABAD, Dec 6 (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :The universities have ensured strict implementation of Standard Operating Procedures (SOPs) and government guidelines in view of the situation evolving out of the COVID-19 resurgence in the country.

-An official from HEC told APP on Monday that the higher educational institutions have reiterated their commitment to ensure adherence to SOPs.
+An official from HEC told APP that the higher educational institutions have reiterated their commitment to ensure adherence to SOPs.

 "In fact, while the adherence to SOPs has dropped significantly in most other public places, universities have tried hard to maintain their level of vigilance and provide good examples for others," said the official.